Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Method

 \subsection{Projectors Fusion}

 After Multimodal Instruction Tuning aligns brain embeddings with specific modalities, this phase seeks to effectively fuse these embeddings to better leverage the multimodal nature of brain signals.
-We route brain signals through a Modality Router to compute contribution scores $w_i$ for each modality, then weight the Brain Projector outputs $P_i(b)$ to obtain a unified embedding (see Eq. \eqref{eq:fusion}).
+We route brain signals through a Modality Router to compute contribution scores $w_i$ for each modality, then weight the Brain Projector outputs $P_i(b)$ to obtain a unified embedding (See Eq. \eqref{eq:fusion}).
+This multimodal embedding, $H$, is subsequently passed into the LLM for language modeling.